If you’ve planted trees, bulbs, or even put in fence posts, you’ve probably thought of the best hand auger to get the job done.

 Versatility is the name of the game with this auger.
 You can use this auger by either attaching it to a cordless drill or manually, with the handle.

-One major drawback for us is that it only cuts holes that are 6 inches in diameter, so it's not good if you're chasing larger fish.
-Second if you're chasing fish, you should bring extra batteries for your drill because they drain so fast in cold weather.
+One major drawback for us is that it only cuts holes that are 8 inches in diameter, so it’s not good if you’re chasing the really big fish.
+Second if you’re chasing fish, you should bring extra batteries for your drill because they drain so fast in cold weather.

 Because this hand auger is so lightweight it’s the best when you’re pulling a sled behind and don’t want to pull a ton of extra weight onto the ice.
 That’s huge especially if you’re travelling a long distance to your fishing spot.